Queen of the South Wanderers F.C.: History

-The club was founded in 1873 and named after a description of the town of Dumfries by the poet David Dunbar.
-It was the second club founded in the town, after the original Dumfries club three years before.
+The club was founded in 1876 and named after a description of the town of Dumfries by the poet David Dunbar.
+It was the second club founded in the town, after the original Dumfries club in 1869.
 The media occasionally referred to the club under the name of Dumfries Wanderers.

 The club first entered the Scottish Cup in 1876–77, losing to Girvan in the second round after a bye in the first.
 The club's first round match with the 5th KRV in 1883–84 made history by being the highest recorded scoring draw in British first-class history, finishing 7–7.

 The club had a substantial Cup run in 1886–87, reaching the fifth round, but it came at a cost; the Scottish Football Association investigated the club for professionalism, and suspended the club for 2 months.
 The investigation had repercussions which ultimately killed the club off.
-For the start of the next season, the club moved to a new ground, Cresswell Park, with the first visitors being the Scottish Cup holders Hibernian F.C.; remarkably, the Wanderers won 8–2.
+For the start of the next season, the club moved to a new ground, Cresswell Park, with the first visitors being the Scottish Cup holders Hibernian; remarkably, the Wanderers won 8–2.

 The club's high point was in the 1888–89 season.
 The club gained friendly victories against Rangers (6–2) and Bolton Wanderers (5–3).
-It also went on its joint-best Scottish Cup run, with some eye-opening scores; 9–4 against the 5th KRV, 14–2 against Newtown Stewart Athletic F.C., 11–1 against Vale o' Nith F.C., and 10–2 against Falkirk F.C., which remains the Bairns' joint record Cup defeat.
+It also went on its joint-best Scottish Cup run, with some eye-opening scores; 9–4 against the 5th KRV, 14–2 against Newton Stewart Athletic, 11–1 against Vale o' Nith, and 10–2 against Falkirk, which remains the Bairns' joint record Cup defeat.
 The run came to an end with a 3–1 defeat at St Mirren.